In this post, we will take a tour of the most popular machine learning algorithms.

-There are so many algorithms available and it can feel overwhelming when algorithm names are thrown around and you are expected to just know what they are and where they fit.
+There are so many algorithms that it can feel overwhelming when algorithm names are thrown around and you are expected to just know what they are and where they fit.

-- The first is a grouping of algorithms by the learning style.
+- The first is a grouping of algorithms by their learning style.

 Both approaches are useful, but we will focus in on the grouping of algorithms by similarity and go on a tour of a variety of different algorithm types.

 After reading this post, you will have a much better understanding of the most popular machine learning algorithms for supervised learning and how they are related.

 Kick-start your project with my new book Master Machine Learning Algorithms, including step-by-step tutorials and the Excel Spreadsheet files for all examples.